qixils/minecraft-crowdcontrol/README.md

 2. In the Game Selection tab, select **Minecraft (Server) (PC)**.
 3. Click **One Click Server Setup** to automatically setup a server.
 This may take several minutes to complete.
 4. Once done, click **Launch Server** to start the Minecraft server.
 If you were not already prompted to do so during setup, you may need to set a temporary password to be able to connect to the server.
 This can be done by typing `password <insert password here>` in the pop-up server console window.
-5. Once the server has started, click **Start** in the Crowd Control app to connect to the server, and join the Minecraft server.
+5. Once the Minecraft server has started, click **Start** in the Crowd Control app to connect to the server.
+You may also join the Minecraft server in your game.
 6. Upon joining the Minecraft server, run the command `/account link <your twitch username>` to ensure you receive effects that viewers purchase for you.